ZhongLIFR/Logs2Graph/README.md

 Steps to use our code:

 ## Step0: Check requirements
-Please check you have the specified environment, which is described in requirements.txt
+Please ensure that you have the specified environment, which is described in requirements.txt

 ## Step1: Download Dataset
 Please download dataset (Data.zip) from this link: [zenodo](https://doi.org/10.5281/zenodo.7771548), and put them under the root_path (namely where all python scripts are located) with a name "Data".
 In other words, if the downloaded zip file has a name other than "Data" after unziping it, you should change it to "Data".